Mieczysław Gębarowicz

+Gębarowicz's studies were interrupted by World War I, when he served in the Austro-Hungarian Army.
+In 1918, he fought for the Poles in the Defence of Lwów.After graduating from university, he lectured at the Jan Kazimierz University (now the University of Lviv), where he was awarded a doctoral degree in 1921.
+The following yerar he took up a post in the Ossolineum in Lwów, where he became a curator.
+Between 1923 and 1938 he lectured in art history at Lwów Polytechnic.

+After the outbreak of World War II, he became one of the directors of the Ossolineum.

+During and after the war, Gębarowicz secretly organised the dispatch of items from the collections of the Ossolineum to safety in Kraków and Wrocław.
+In February 1952 he was dismissed as a director by the Soviet authorities, but was allowed to work in Lviv as a research librarian.
+He was forced to retire in 1962, and died in Lviv in 1984.
+A published author, his research on the art of Ukraine and Lviv was published posthumously.

 Early years

 Gębarowicz was born in Jarosław, one of three sons in a patriotic Polish family.
 His mother was Bronisława, née Smolek.
 His father, Teofil, was a railway engineer who served as assistant station master in Stanisławów and later as station master in Buczacz.
-In 1912 he completed his schooling at Buczacz Lyceum and was already a member of two youth organisations, "Zet" and "Zarzewie".
-He went on to study History and the History of Art at Lwów University.
-His studies were interrupted by the outbreak of World War I when he served in the ranks of the Austro-Hungarian Army (1915–1918).
-At the end of that conflict he took part in the Defence of Lwów with Polish forces during the Polish–Ukrainian War, after which he was able to graduate.
+In 1912 Mieczysław completed his schooling at Buczacz Lyceum and was already a member of two clandestine Polish youth organizations, "Zet" and Zarzewie.
+He went on to study history and the history of art at Lwów University.
+His studies were interrupted by the outbreak of World War I, when he served in the ranks of the Austro-Hungarian Army from 1915 until the end of the war in 1918.
+He fought alongside the Poles in the Defence of Lwów during the Polish–Ukrainian War, after which he was able to graduate.